Learning to Segment Object Candidates via Recursive Neural Networks: Framework of Segmenting Object Proposals

 Each node of the tree is related to the semantic information of the corresponding region, i.e., the semantic features.
 Objectness scorer $F_{o}$ directly predicts objectness scores in semantic feature space.

 where $\phi\left(\cdot\right)$ is the softmax operation.
 Our approach rejects candidate proposals that have low scores without compromising the recall rate.
 We experimentally found that one fully connected layer (merely consisting of 512 parameters) is so simple that it can not well fit thousands of proposals.
-Thus, we utilize two stacked fully connected layers to implement the objectness scorer, in which the first one is 256 to 256, followed by the rectified linear unit, and the second one is 256 to 2, followed by a softmax layer for objectness prediction.
+Thus, we utilize two stacked fully connected layers to implement the objectness scorer, in which the first one is 256 to 256, followed by the rectified linear unit, and the second one is 256 to 2, followed by a softmax layer for objectness prediction. $\theta_{o}=\{W_{o\_0},W_{o\_1}, \mathbf{b}_{o\_0},\mathbf{b}_{o\_1}\}$ are the learnt parameters, where $W_{o\_0}$ and $\mathbf{b}_{o\_0}$ are the weight matrix and bias of the first fully-connected layer, while $W_{o\_1}$ and $\mathbf{b}_{o\_1}$ are those of the second one.